 - In Mass Effect 2, failure to realise that without constant supervision, a sedated Shepard won't stay that way for long, ends up foiling the Indoctrinated Alliance agents in The Arrival.
 One medical report in The Arrival even mentions their frustration that it was necessary to increase every round of sedatives administered because Shepard's system simply grew immune to the previous dose, given only four hours earlier.

 - Probably justified by the same cybernetics that allow them to survive drinking ryncol.

-- The Elder Scrolls V: Skyrim: An alchemy perk 'snakeblood' gives you 50% resistance to poison, which follows perks that involve creating poisons and eating ingredients — implying you've had so much passive exposure to the various poisons that they don't work on you any more.
-Bosmer and Redguards players start out with 50% resistance.
+- In Skyrim, an alchemy perk 'snakeblood' gives you 50% resistance to poison, which follows perks that involve creating poisons and eating ingredients — implying you've had so much passive exposure to the various poisons that they don't work on you any more.

 - Etrian Odyssey has a mechanic where inflicting a status ailment or bind on an enemy or ally will increase that character's resistance to that effect for the remainder of the battle.
 In the fourth game, Arcanists have a skill called "Release Spell" that undoes this.

 - In Batman: Arkham Knight, Scarecrow has acquired partial immunity to his own fear toxin.
 However, a large enough dose can overpower it, and like in the Blackest Night example, he still does fear Batman.